autonity/docs.autonity.org/concepts/staking/index.md

 ### Reward distribution

-The _priority fee_ reward is distributed to the validator proposing a block when the block is finalized.

 Stake delegation rewards are distributed to validator committee members at the end of each epoch.
 On finalization of the last block in the epoch rewards become claimable by stake delegators.

+The _priority fee_ reward is distributed to the block proposer when the block is finalised.
+It is sent to the validator node's [`validator identifier`](/concepts/validator/#validator-identifier) account.

 ### Claiming rewards